tedivm/quasiqueue/README.md

 ### Name

-The first argument when initilizing QuasiQueue is the name of the queue.
+The first argument when initializing QuasiQueue is the name of the queue.
 This is used when naming new processes (which makes logging and `ps` commands a lot more useful)

 ### Reader